hannahclauson/health-agreements/attack-plan.md

   - paginate journals / articles as needed (prob need to make articles index subview of comp)

 --- goal for ODSC ---
+- Finish legal doc update
+  - go through all companies on prod
+  - once they have it
+  - then require it / test on local prod DB dump
+  - add tests
+    - clone of practices sub tests rom company cont
+    - shows up in practices view -- new practice requires doc

 - transition all admin stuff to SOH email
     - new relic
     - heroku
     - DNS